 - lupus erythematosus, which is commonly known as lupus

-Exposure to chemicals can also contribute to pulmonary fibrosis.
+Exposure to things in the environment or workplace can also contribute to pulmonary fibrosis.
 For example, cigarette smoke contains many chemicals that can damage your lungs and lead to this condition.
 Other things that can damage your lungs include: